isomerpages/tp-studentservices/pages/Adult Learners.md

 Our wide range of part-time courses are organised into six Industry Transformation Map (ITM)* clusters and their respective industries, providing adult learners with the relevant skills and valuable knowledge to meet the challenges of the future economy.

+**Singapore’s Ministry of Trade and Industry introduced the ITMs to drive industry transformation.*

 [For more information. ](https://www.tp.edu.sg/landing/adult-learners.html)